hamidb80/spiderqlite/readme.md

 | 2         | person        | {"name": "Mostafa Zamani"} |
 | 3         | movie         | {"title": "Prophet Joseph"} |

-### Edges
+### Edge
-An edge is somehting that relates 2 nodes to each other and may contain data.
+An edge is somehting that relates source node to the target node.
+Tt may contain data.
 Here's the internal structure of an edge:

 | id: int | tag: string | data: JSON | source: int | target: int |